 A sunken labyrinth will be a labyrinth drawn inside individual trays, filled with textured material that can semi-maintain its shape, like in the case of beach sand.
 Use shells or trinkets to decorate the pathways.
 An alternative etched-in version can be crafted from rolling out a sheet of play doh, then sculpting it with a plastic knife or utensil suitable for this purpose, whilst being safe to be used by children.
 Again, interesting items like pebbles or marbles can be pressed into the clay to create a path to trace.

 Event tip — Depending on the age of the children at the party, pencil draw the labyrinth for them before the time, if you think it will be a task too difficult.
 Draw the pathway in a double line, so that it allows for the space to be filled in with the glue and the texture filling while — leaving a big enough space for the actual inner path.

-Eat your labyrinth — now there’s an interesting event activity idea!
-Here’s our genius Electric Dreamz ideas; tube and pipe icing sugar on a plate to form the labyrinth circuits.
+Now there’s an interesting event activity idea!
+Here’s our genius Electric Dreamz kids party planner idea; tube and pipe icing sugar on a plate to form the labyrinth circuits.
 Now dot and pack this yummy trail of sticky icing sugar with any array of loose candies; smarties, jelly beans, sugar sprinkles, really anything delicious that tickles your fancy.
 You might even come up with more creative ideas on different food sorts that can be used to create an edible labyrinth — we would love to hear about your ideas — please share by post.
 Eat, walk, enjoy!

 #kidsparties #kidspartyactivityideas #kidspartyideas #kidspartysingapore #kidspartiessingapore #partyplannersingapore #birthdaypartyplannersingapore #kidspartyplanner #kidspartyplannersingapore #birthdaypartyplanner #kidsbirthdaypartyplanner